 God does not always work according to our expectations

-Naaman was not happy with Elijah’s instructions.
+Naaman was not happy with Elisha’s instructions.
 He did not want to wash in the Jordan because it was the muddiest, dirtiest river around.

 There were far better options.